RISCVtestbed/riscvtestbed.github.io/_community/workshops/isc26-workshop.md

 | 17:40 - 18:00 | Is RISC-V Ready for Massively Parallel Astrophysical Codes? ([abstract](https://riscv.epcc.ed.ac.uk/community/workshops/isc26-workshop/#is-risc-v-ready-for-massively-parallel-astrophysical-codes)) | Nitin Shukla |

 ## Abstracts

+### Thunderbird — A "Supercomputer Cluster-on-a-Chip" for HPC and AI

+**_Presenter: Doug Norton_**

+The growing divergence between fast, approximate AI workloads and the high-precision numerical simulation that underpins science and engineering presents a defining challenge for the next generation of HPC-AI datacenters.
+In this keynote Doug Norton, CMO of Inspire Semiconductor, introduces Thunderbird which is a disruptive RISC-V-based accelerator designed as a "supercomputer cluster-on-a-chip".
+Packing more CPU cores onto a single board than an entire rack of conventional x86 or Arm servers, with corresponding reductions in footprint, power, cooling, networking, and overall complexity - rather than offering yet another GPU, Thunderbird is built to accelerate the full breadth of HPC and AI software.
+This ranges from FP64 physics-based simulation across financial services, computer-aided engineering, energy, climate modelling, and life sciences, through to graph analytics and AI workloads.
+Crucially, by building on the open RISC-V instruction set architecture, the platform inherits an established and thriving software ecosystem, lowering the barrier to adoption and offering a more programmable, deterministic, and energy-efficient path forward for HPC and AI.
+This talk will outline the architecture's motivation, its place in the evolving accelerated-computing landscape, and its implications for the future of scientific and engineering computing.

 ### Is RISC-V Ready for Machine Learning?
 Portable Gaussian Processes Using Asynchronous Tasks